Guganana/UnrealPluginCIWithGithubActions/README.md

 It relies heavily on [MinimalUE](https://github.com/Guganana/MinimalUE) to generate a trimmed, compressed version of Unreal Engine that can only compile projects (going from 50GB to 150MB on UE 5.1), allowing us to easily manage the engine inside the GitHub Actions environment.

-Due to Unreal Engine's EULA, it's not possible to share the minimal versions of the engine publicly — thus, there will be two ways of getting this working for you:
+Due to Unreal Engine's EULA, <ins>it's not possible to share the minimal versions of the engine publicly</ins> — thus, there will be two ways of getting this working for you:
 - Creating your own MinimalUE build and hosting it privately (will be releasing a guide in the future)
 - Joining our private team, which uses our internal version of MinimalUE build that can only be accessed by GitHub runners (currently only inviting select individuals)